-I couldn’t tell if he was being his typical unenthusiastic self, or if he was actually impressed with what I challenged him with.
-It was hard to know with Ruggy, he always had the same mood with anything that he did.
+I couldn’t tell if he was being his typical unenthusiastic self, or if he was actually impressed with what I said.
+It was hard to know with Ruggy; he always had the same attitude towards anything.

-The two of us continued down the uneven path, hopping over large clumps of city remains and plants that had grown over the past world.
-Looking at it all made a part of me want to just go back to the cruiser and give up.
-Gathering scraps was tedious.
-The Lost was depressive to look at.
-It wasn’t like I had much choice.
+The two of us continued down the uneven path, hopping over large clumps of city remains and the few plants that had grown over the past world.
+Looking at it all made a part of me want just to go back to the cruiser and give up.
+Gathering scraps was tedious, and The Lost was depressive to look at.
+It wasn’t like I had much choice, though.
 Scrapping was all I was good at.
 I didn’t have any other skills that could help humanity survive.
 There were no educational systems for me to go to.
-People that possessed knowledge from the past carefully chose who they passed knowledge onto.
-We have to operate this way.
-There is no time for everyone to learn everything.
-We had to learn one skill fast and stick to it.
+People that possessed knowledge from the past carefully chose who they shared that info with.
+We had to operate this way.
+With no time for everyone to learn everything, we learned one skill fast and stuck to it.

 The Harvesters were technologically advanced, mentally superior, and physically herculean.
-There was no time for anyone to wish about what they wanted to do.
-The higher commands run us through rigorous tests, analyze what we are best at, and that is what we do until the day we die.
-It’s that simple.
+We couldn’t wait around for people to make wishes about what they wanted to do.
+The higher commands would run us through rigorous tests, analyze what we performed best at, and that would be what we’d do until the day we died.
+It was that simple.

 “Yeah?”
-I asked as I took his hand, letting him pull me up.
+I asked, taking his hand to pull me up.

 “You ever fathom that humanity has just repeated itself?”

 “What do you mean?”
-I asked, panting looking down at my health-cuff.
+I asked, panting and looking down at my health-cuff.
 The screen lit up with a flick of my wrist.
 It stated we were just over fifty kilometres from our cruiser.
-I thought that was a lot, but seeing that Ruggy hadn’t even broken a sweat, made me feel like a goof.
-Looks like I’d have to get on a tighter exercise routine when we got back to base.
+I thought that was a lot, but seeing that Ruggy hadn’t even broken a sweat made me feel like a goof.
+I’d have to get on a tighter exercise routine when we got back to base.

 “The Harvesters,” Ruggy said.
 “They were us at one point.
 Gods are only projections of what we wish to be.
-They had access to become one, and that is what they did.
+They had the means to become that, and become that they did.
 Perhaps humanity has gone through similar routes in the past, and religious books are just history books about them.”

 “You mean like what the Babblers are doing?”
 I raised my eyebrow with a smirk.
 The idea was humorous.
-“You know Babblers are just desperate to find meaning to all this chaos by speaking about it like some prophecy.”
+“You know Babblers are just desperate to find meaning in all this by speaking about it like some prophecy.”

 “Exactly my point.
 The Babblers are no different than any prophet.
-I take it you never got familiar with some of the archive’s religious texts?”
+I take it you never got familiar any of the archive’s religious texts?”

 My nostrils flared.
-Who did Ruggy think he was summing me up as some young horny uneducated kid?
+Who did Ruggy think he was, summing me up as some young, horny, uneducated kid?
 He had a way of belittling people.
-Unfortunately, I had to work with him.
-Scrappers stick together once they were chosen.
-Scrapper’s code.
+But unfortunately, I had to work with him.
+Scrappers stuck together once chosen—Scrapper’s code.